Ransomware will continue to be a prevalent type of extortion attack in 2019.

 The bottom line is that we now need to think about security and be prepared.

-If you’d like to discuss this article or talk a bit more about the security of your organization and best practices that we can help put in place, please don’t hesitate to reach out to your ASSOCIUM GAIN representative, in order to engage with Nuvollo.
+If you’d like to discuss this article or talk a bit more about the security of your organization and best practices that we can help put in place, please contact your ASSOCIUM GAIN representative, in order to engage with Nuvollo.